Viral Culture, Respiratory

 Sources: Lung and others

-Container/Tube: Sterile container with 1 to 2 mL of sterile saline or M5 (Supply T484)
+Container/Tube: Sterile container with 1-2 mL of sterile saline or M5 (Supply T484)

 Specimen Volume: Entire collection

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.

 Gel swab, swab with wooden handle, oral specimen (unless parotid gland, secretion, or requests for enterovirus), lymph node swab, or tissue, bone marrow or bone tissue, wound swab or tissue

 Specimen Stability Information Provides a description of the temperatures required to transport a specimen to the laboratory.
 Alternate acceptable temperature(s) are also included.